suffering_tree-nature-forest-branch-snow.jpg

 This is a presentation on how desires are a consideration, but not the first, in how we know truth.
 Our desires suggest that we have both good and evil in us.
 This does not prove, but agrees with, the biblical story.
 After all, we are made in the image of God and wounded by sin.
 Some desires can be taken up and expanded by Jesus; other desires, Jesus reshapes or transforms.
 Also, belief systems have an implied story and metaphysics, which results in an ethics, and contains an epistemology, which is a way by which we can examine whether it is true.
 A 15 minute read.

-Other Christian Resources on Why God is Good Despite Human Suffering
+Other Christian Resources on God’s Goodness Despite Human Suffering

 Anthony Hughes, Ancestral Versus Original Sin: An Overview with Implications for Psychotherapy (St. Mary Orthodox Church) presents a helpful explanation between the Eastern "corrupted nature" view of the fall, against the Augustinian-Western "inherited guilt" view, and spells out some practical implications for counseling and therapy